BusFactor1Inc/explain/README.md

     $ explain 1/0 / tri
 ```

-This is the first word.  tri will take the contents of the E LOCATION and give it a random value of 1 or 0, aka 1/0.
+This is the first word.  tri will take the contents of the E LOCATION and give it a random value of 1 or 0 if it's contents were intiall /, aka 1/0.
+The intial contents are alway /.

 From there you will prove sentances.
 The words will follow and you will find the resulting values.
 I mean, there's only 2 bits.
 The machine resets itself after every invocation, and you restart every time you enter a sentance.
 It's up to you to see how long a string of words you can make, and also, how little debugging output you can have.
 That's the competition.
 The longest with the least.
 Easy right?